/

 • geriatric units at a hospital or hospice center

-7. You are almost ready ...one more pre-activity step.
-Determine how you will send your cards to the elderly:
+6. You are almost ready ...one more pre-activity step.
+Determine how you will send your letter to the elderly:

 • If you a member of any of our chapters, you can give you letter to your chapter representative

-• If you a chapter lead and have already completed our training, you can mail or deliver your cards to seniors directly
+• If you are a chapter lead and have already completed our training, you can mail or deliver the letters to seniors directly

-• If you are an individual volunteer, we would love to receive your card and will forward it to seniors in need.
+• If you are an individual volunteer, we would love to receive your letter and will forward it to seniors in need.
 You are welcome to mail your letters to our P.O.
-Box (PO Box 11, Issaquah, WA 98027).
+Box (P.O.
+Box 11, Issaquah, WA 98027).

-1. The best cards are those that are personal and unique, so make the letter yours!
+1. The best letters are those that are personal and unique, so make the letter yours!

-4. If possible, handwrite your card.
+3. If possible, handwrite your letter.
 This adds a personal touch that is appreciated.
-However, we recognize that handwriting is not possible for everyone and if you are not able to use pen or paper, a message within a card written by whatever means is most accessible to you will be equally treasured.
-For example, you can type out your message, print it and insert it within the card or stick it onto the card.
+However, we recognize that handwriting is not possible for everyone and if you are not able to use pen or paper, a letter written by whatever means is most accessible to you will be equally treasured.
+For example, you are welcome to type out your letter or have someone scribe for you.

-5. If handwriting, please make your best effort and fine penmanship.
+4. If handwriting, please make use your finest penmanship.
 If you are using a computer, please choose an easy to read font with at least a 12point font size.

-6. Consider how you want your card to look once finished.
+5. Consider how you want your letter to look once finished.
 You can use colored paper, add stickers, or leave room for a drawing.
-Plan the layout of your card in advance so that you are happy with the end product.
+Plan the layout of your letter in advance so that you are happy with the end product.
 A well thought out and well designed letter gets noticed!
 Be creative.

-8. You can see a few examples of cards on this page.
+6. You can see a few examples of letters on this page.
 You will find additional ideas on the Gallery page.

 What to include and what not to include